vbaheux/Vince-s-Role-Play-Stuff/README.md

         in Minecraft.
 Some of these features are inspired from Vince's works on the AfterKraft server, which aren't published yet.

-      -> Things to come in this mod
+      -> List of coming features :
         *Special tracks which increases the player's speed while walking on X and Z axes *New ores, like mythril, copper, silver, amber, and sapphire.
-(And mayber others) *New mobs : the dragon baby and the bear
-        *New features for the Ender dragon (and the dragon baby) : they will drop dragon scales while they die, but there will be a 1% chance that they drop a Reliqual Dragon Stone, which can be used for a special chestplate.
+(And maybe others) *New mobs : Dragons from the basic world and the bear *Features for the dragon : they will drop dragon scales while they die, but there will be a 1% chance that they drop a Reliqual Dragon Stone, which can be used for a special chestplate.
         *Swords, pickaxes, axes, spades and hoes made of new ores/materials, for example Mythril, dragon scales, and maybe others.